marlonmetal/avalanche-docs/docs/nodes/maintain/setting-up-node-monitoring.md

 ...
 ```

 This will download the latest versions of the dashboards from GitHub and provision Grafana to load them, as well as defining Prometheus as a datasource.
 It may take up to 30 seconds for the dashboards to show up.
 In your browser, go to: `http://your-node-host-ip:3000/dashboards`.
-You should see 7 Avalanche dashboards:
+You should see 7 Metal dashboards:

 ![Imported dashboards](/img/monitoring-01-dashboards.png)

-Select 'Avalanche Main Dashboard' by clicking its title.
+Select 'Metal Main Dashboard' by clicking its title.
 It should load, and look similar to this:

 ![Main Dashboard](/img/monitoring-02-main-dashboard.png)